thiagoalves-dev/thiagoalves.dev/README.md

 When the build ends, the following URL is showed: [http://localhost:3000](http://localhost:3000).

-Also, browsersync is already configured.
+Also, browsersync is already configured..